 Here’s your chance to take part in an extended Hackathon.
 Giving you time to make a difference!

-2 x $10,000 for the two winning solutions plus seed money of $1,000 for all participating teams along the way.
+2 x $10,000 for the two winning solutions plus equity free seed funding to support prototype developing for those teams that make it past the Hackathon pitch.

 Starting in February 2025, you will take part in a life changing challenge and be guided by mentors and industry experts along the way, culminating in seeing your idea come to life.